 The second aspect of the alignment procedure is the alignment of the two plates to one another to give the high degree of parallelism required for effective etalon performance.
 The first stage in achieving this is best realised by using either the source of interest if it is visible, or the alignment beam if used, and shining it in the centre of the aperture.
-The detector focusing unit should be removed and the transmitted pattern should be displayed on a translucent screen such as ground glass, or a piece of white card.
+The detector focusing unit should be removed and the transmitted pattern should be displayed on a translucent screen, such as ground glass or a piece of white card.
 A pattern of dots similar to the that on the left below will be seen.
-The three differential screws should be adjusted until the pattern of dots first becomes a single blurred non-circular spot, and then the nearest to a single circular spot that can be achieved (the two patterns on the left below).
+The three differential screws should be adjusted until the pattern of dots first becomes a single blurred non-circular spot, and then the nearest to a single circular spot that can be achieved (the two patterns on the right below).

 The detector focusing unit should now be replaced and the power switched on.
-Setting the scan mode to AUT, the RAMP SET VOLTS to its maximum value (that is fully clockwise) and RATE to their maximum values (that is fully clockwise) the MONITOR signal should be viewed (with one of the ramp channels A, B or C selected) and the oscilloscope should be adjusted until only one complete rising ramp cycle is visible (the oscilloscope timebase control may need to be adjusted slightly to remove any flyback portion of the ramp from the display).
-The detector amplifier output signal should now be viewed (the MONITOR is not needed now and may be switched off if desired).
+Setting the scan mode to Auto and the SCAN RANGE and SCAN RATE to their maximum values (that is fully clockwise) the SCAN MONITOR signal should be viewed and the oscilloscope should be adjusted until only one complete rising ramp cycle is visible (the SCAN RATE control may need to be adjusted slightly to remove any flyback portion of the ramp from the display.
+The DETECTOR AMPLIFIER OUTPUT signal should now be viewed (the SCAN MONITOR SIGNAL is not needed now and may be switched off if desired).